message/iata/ID.md

 - nationals of Indonesia;
 - passengers younger than 12 years.
 6. Passengers are subject to COVID-19 PCR test upon arrival and quarantine for 8 days.
 7. A completed "electronic health awareness card (e-HAC)" must be presented upon arrival.
-The card can be obtained before departure at <a href="https://inahac.kemkes.go.id/">https://inahac.kemkes.go.id/</a>
+The card can be obtained before departure at <a href="https://inahac.kemkes.go.id/">https://inahac.kemkes.go.id/</a> or through the "Pedulilindungi" mobile app.
 8. Airline crew with a crew ID card are visa exempt if they are listed in the General Declaration and wearing uniform.
 9. Deadhead crew will be given an entry stamp.
 They must:
 - have a valid crew ID card or crew member certificate;